Ride from Sparrow Lake to Parry Sound Ontario…

 Severn River Georgian Bay Sea Doo Tour – Port Severn to Parry Sound…

-We passed under Highway 400 after the lock at Port Severn and followed the buoys into the Potato Channel that arrows west through Severn Sound.
+We passed under Highway 400 after the lock at Port Severn.
+Then we followed the buoys into the Potato Channel that arrows west through Severn Sound.
 This is where the waterway changes from sheltered river to open water.
 The secret from here to Parry Sound is to follow the inner channel that meanders behind islands and remains largely protected from the big waves of Georgian Bay proper.
 That’s why we made a sharp turn to starboard about one half a nautical mile past marker C50 to swing north toward Moore Point and followed the channel into Honey Harbour.
-Once you pick up the row of markers near Moore Point, keep a sharp eye out to stay between them; they meander around a bit to avoid shoals.
-Once again, plenty of marinas offer fuel and food in the Honey Harbour area, just be careful to obey the slow speed zones as the marine patrols are active here, especially in the vicinity of the now defunct Delawana Inn.
+Once you pick up the row of markers near Moore Point, keep a sharp eye out to stay between them.
+Because they meander around a bit to avoid shoals.
+Once again, plenty of marinas offer fuel and food in the Honey Harbour area.
+Just be careful to obey the slow speed zones as the marine patrols are active here.
+Especially in the vicinity of Delawana Inn.

 Severn River Georgian Bay Sea Doo Tour At Parry Sound…